 How to Sing Better Section 1: Sing with the Right Posture

 1. The Tall Posture

-Singing with the correct posture is one of the easiest ways of improve your singing voice.
+Singing with the correct posture is one of the fastest and easiest ways of improve your singing voice.

 I’ve seen students whose voices are totally transformed as soon as they find the correct posture.

 But what is the right posture for singing?
 And how does it work?

 Here’s what you need to know:

 The correct posture for learning how to sing singing is called a Tall Posture.

 The tall posture is the best position for singing because it provides your diaphragm and throat with the support you need to sing better.